diskoverdata/diskover-docs/source_files/install_docker.md

 #### Diskover-web sqlite file

 >Note: The Docker user running nginx requires read/write permissions to the sqlite db file and to the directory containing the file.
-You can change where the db file is stored by setting DATABASE in Constants.php.
+We recommend creating a `db` directory where the db file is stored and setting `DATABASE` in Constants.php to `../db/diskoverdb.sqlite3`.
 Default location is in web root directory.

-🔴  Create diskover-web sqlite db file:
+🔴  Create diskover-web db directory and sqlite db file:

 ```
 cd <diskover-web dir>
+mkdir db
+chmod 777 db
+cd db
 touch diskoverdb.sqlite3
 chmod 666 diskoverdb.sqlite3
 ```